-\paragraph{Results and analysis} In Figure \ref{fig:convfdr}, the false discovery proportion is represented in the ordinate according to the size of the time series given in the abscissa.
-The different levels of $\alpha$ used to compute $mBH$ threshold are experimented with the results of the median FDP and its 95\% band is shown in different colors.
-Different scenarios are represented by varying the proportion of anomalies between the sub figures.
+Then the data driven threshold is computed by applying the $\hat \varepsilon_{mBH_\alpha}$ to the subseries $\lbrace p_{t-m},\ldots,p_{t}\rbrace$.
+The points where $p_t$ is lower than the threshold are detected as anomalies.
+FDP is measured for each sub-series $\llbracket 0,t\rrbracket$ by comparing the detected anomalies with the true anomalies ($A_t=1$).
+This allows us to track the evolution of FDP while observing new data points.
+Different scenarios are generated by varying the proportion of anomalies $\pi$ and the atypicity level $\delta$.

-It can be observed that the convergence is quite fast from a size of 2000 data points, since for a $\alpha$ of 0.05, is has 95\% chance to have a false positive rate between 0.04 and 0.06, on Figure \ref{fig:convfdr}.
-Thus, the control of the false positive rate, can be ensured with a high probability, for a series of one data point per minute recorded over a few days, .
+\paragraph{Results and analysis} In Figure~\ref{fig:convfdr}, the false discovery proportion is represented on the y-axis according to the size of the time series given on the x-axis.
+Different levels of $\alpha$, used to compute the $mBH$ threshold, are tested, with the results of the median FDP and its 95\% band shown in different colors.
+Different scenarios are represented by varying the proportion of anomalies between the subfigures.
+It can be observed that the convergence is quite fast from a size of 2000 data points, since for a $\alpha$ of 0.05, there is a 95\% chance to have a false positive rate between 0.04 and 0.06, on Figure~\ref{fig:convfdr}.
+Thus, the control of the false positive rate can be ensured with a high probability for a series of one data point per minute recorded over a few days.

-\paragraph{Conclusion} This ensures that the control at level is reached not only for infinite time series but also for finite time series which allows our model to be used in practice.
+\paragraph{Conclusion} This ensures that control at the desired level $\alpha$ is achieved not only for infinite time series, but also for finite time series, which allows our model to be used in practice.